 Eric Schafer: Did you walk down--did you say you walked down Fair Oaks Street?

 Ken Baun: Yeah.
 Mm-hmm.
 The bus at that time, growing up, would come down here.
 And basically, Milwaukee Street was as far as it went.
 And it stayed that way for all of my youth.
 I think it wasn't until after I left high school that the bus line ever got extended.
 But it was in the--you know, it must've been the early '60s that the population over here finally grew enough to build Hawthorne School.
 And then in the '80s or something, they closed Hawthorne because of the baby boom's population had completely dropped off--only to open it up again, you know, a decade or two later.
-The town and this area certainly has changed a lot over the seven years I've been around.
+The town and this area certainly has changed a lot over the seventy years I've been around.

 Eric Schafer: And was Starkweather Creek basically where it is now?
 Everything was [inaudible]?

 Ken Baun: Oh yeah, it was always funky.
 Starkweather was always a--you know, a nasty polluted stream.
 So we spent a lot of time in Starkweather, literally.
 It used to be a salvage yard where--you know, where Thurber Park is down by the railroad tracks that cross there.
 That's where Madison ends and Blooming Grove continues beyond the--and right by the tracks there, there was this salvage yard.
 And we would go down there and salvage the makings for rafts.
 And we spent--you know, and every time we fell in the stream, the creek would just get reeking.
 You know, it was pretty foul back then too.
 But there was--there were some larger industries out here, and they certainly polluted it.
 And there was a lot of dead fish around.
 Also, the stream was never [inaudible].